 CLICK AN IMAGE FOR LARGER VIEW

 Louise taught an academic course on Greek folk dance, "Greek Dance in its Cultural Context," at UCLA from 1968 to 1975.
 She traveled extensively on a series of study tours to Greece, initially with Dr. Chianis and his family on an ethnomusicology course, and subsequently each year independently.
-Her area of interest has taken her for extended visits to Samothrace, Northwest Epirus, Western Crete, and the Thracian border areas.
+Her area of interest took her for extended visits to Samothrace, Northwest Epirus, Western Crete, and the Thracian border areas.

-Since 1985, she has served as a judge in the annual Greek Orthodox Youth Folk Dance Festival.
+She served as a judge in the annual Greek Orthodox Youth Folk Dance Festival.

 On April 12, 2013, Kypseli, a Greek folk dance group that Louise had taught for many years, held a surprise 90th birthday party for her.